slgotting/timetrack-slg/README.md

 ### Calculate your run interval

-1. Make sure timetrack-consolidate is running in crontab every 5 minutes.
+> 1. Make sure timetrack-consolidate is running in crontab every 5 minutes.
-2. Run the script without any -s flag set for a while.
+> 2. Run the script without any -s flag set for a while.
 10 minutes to be safe.
-Shouldn't need to do this more than once
+Shouldn't need to do this more than once.
-3. Inspect your consolidate file and add up the times of a 5 minute block.
+> 3. Inspect your consolidate file and add up the times of a 5 minute block.
 The value should be relatively close to 300 (~ 290 - 299).
 Mine was 293
-4. Divide number by 300.
+> 4. Divide number by 300.
 So in my case I had 293 so ( 293 / 300 ) is .9766, hence the value you see above.

-> :information_source: | Your processing speed is likely different, simply run it for 5 minutes at the default `-s 1` setting and calculate your precise interval with `count / 300`